 The pretty dining-area, with bunting and fairy lights adding to the charm.

 The dining-table sits under the eaves so please mind your head.

-Some more of her work.
+Some more of the owner's wonderful artwork.

 For a small cabin the shower-room is a good size.